playshub/playshub-solana/unity-sdk/README.md

 ## Payment process
 - The user sends a transaction with an attached memo containing userId and itemId.
 - The indexer service polls via RPC to confirm the purchase.
-Upon successful confirmation.
-- The indexer service notifies the game server to update the purchased resources.
+- Upon successful confirmation, the indexer service notifies the game server to update the purchased resources.

 ## Technique